ernara/IBAN_Checking/README.md

 </ul>

-You can see IBAN(s) results in two ways:
+You can see IBAN results in two ways:
 <ul>
 <li>in table</li>
 <li>download it</li>